-You can also run PlantUML using the following command :
+Command line You can also run PlantUML using the following command :

 java -jar plantuml.jar file1 file2 file3

 file3.
-(For each diagram, it will create a
+For each diagram, a

+.png file will be created.
 For processing a whole directory, you can use:

 java -jar plantuml.jar "c:/directory1" "c:/directory2"